sofa-framework/doc/components/constraint/lagrangian/solver/unbuiltgaussseidelconstraintsolver.md

 <!-- generate_doc -->
-# GenericConstraintSolver
+# UnbuiltGaussSeidelConstraintSolver

-A Generic Constraint Solver using the Linear Complementarity Problem formulation to solve Constraint based components
+A Constraint Solver using the Linear Complementarity Problem formulation to solve Constraint based components using an Unbuilt version of the Gauss-Seidel iterative method

 __Target__: Sofa.Component.Constraint.Lagrangian.Solver